eduardbursuc/thesis-project/README.md

   - Map those positions in the Bloom filter to `1`.
 - Feed the resulting bit array into a deep learning model.

-**Goal**: Evaluate if encoding URLs this way retains enough signal for accurate classification.
+**Goal**: Evaluate if encoding URLs this way retains enough information for accurate classification.

 ---